ker0olos/fable/README.md

 > How are you keeping Fable free?

-I'm using serverless for the servers and the database, which is much cheaper to maintain.
-If it ever starts hurting my wallet, I will have to actively ask for support, but no one is getting special rewards for donations, worst-case I will have to offer cosmetics; tl;dr Fable will always remain 100% free.
+We're using serverless for the servers and the database, which is much cheaper to maintain.
+If it ever starts hurting our wallet, we'll have to actively ask for support, but no one is getting special rewards for donations, worst-case we'll have to offer cosmetics; tl;dr Fable will always remain 100% free.

-### Credits
+## Credits

 Our core team who are responsible for reviewing code, making decisions on the direction of the project:

 - [@ker0olos](https://github.com/ker0olos) — Kerolos Zaki (aka.
 Wholesome) —
   Wholesome#6355

----

 - This project wouldn't been possible without [Deno][deno].
 Want to learn about running discord bots with low-cost?
 Check the official guide at